PlayPro/CoreProtect/docs/api/index.md

 ---

-- Get the last 60 seconds of block data for the user "Notch", excluding dirt and grass blocks.
+- Get the last 60 seconds of block data for the user `"Notch"`, excluding dirt and grass blocks.
 ```java
 CoreProtectAPI co = getCoreProtect();
 if (co != null) { // Ensure we have access to the API